 Review periods and timing considerations

-There is no reporting deadline but as explained above implementation prior to clearance is prohibited.
-Filings can be made already based on the parties’ (documented) good faith intention to do the transaction (eg, on the basis of a letter of intent).
+There is no reporting deadline but, as has been explained, implementation prior to clearance is prohibited.
+Filings can be made based on the parties’ (documented) good faith intention to do the transaction (eg, on the basis of a letter of intent).
 Pre-notification contacts are not mandatory but recommended in cases that could potentially give rise to competitive concerns or where timing is crucial.
-In particularly complex transactions, the FCO, upon receiving the necessary information upfront, may even provide the parties with a preliminary competitive assessment to allow them to assess the feasibility of their deal and, if needed, to amend their plans accordingly.
+In particularly complex transactions, the FCO, upon receiving the necessary information up front, may even provide the parties with a preliminary competitive assessment to allow them to assess the feasibility of their deal and, if needed, to amend their plans accordingly.

-As of filing, the review periods are one month for Phase I and four months for a full-blown investigation including Phase II.
+As of filing, the review periods are one month for Phase I and four months for a full investigation, including Phase II.
 The review period can be extended with the parties’ consent and is automatically prolonged by one month if the parties offer remedies in Phase II.
-The clock is stopped if the parties fail to fully and timely respond to a formal request for information.
+The clock is stopped if the parties fail to respond fully and in a timely manner to a formal request for information.

-The statutory requirements regarding information to be included in a German merger filing pursuant to section 39(3) ARC are moderate.
-In addition to certain mandatory information concerning the parties and the transaction, it is good practice also to describe the relevant markets and to provide market share estimates – even though the latter is only required for markets where the parties’ combined share reaches at least 20 per cent.
+The statutory requirements regarding information to be included in a German merger filing pursuant to section 39(3) of the ARC are moderate.
+In addition to certain mandatory information concerning the parties and the transaction, it is good practice also to describe the relevant markets and to provide market share estimates – even though the latter is only required for markets in which the parties’ combined share is at least 20 per cent.
 Increasingly, the FCO follows the example of US and EU enforcers and asks for internal documents shedding light on the deal rationale and the parties’ internal view on the transaction’s effects on competition.

 The parties are obliged to submit complete and accurate information.
 In several cases, the FCO imposed fines of up to €90,000 for the submission of incorrect or incomplete information in merger notifications.
 In Bongrain Europe SAS (2016), the FCO found that the parties had only succeeded in obtaining merger clearance by submitting incorrect information and started dissolution proceedings, which were discontinued only upon divestiture of the shares in one of the companies concerned.

-As at EU level, the substantive test under the German merger control rules asks whether the notified transaction would lead to a significant impediment of effective competition (SIEC).
-However, in practice the FCO still focuses, at least in a first step, on the traditional dominance test and evaluates the creation or strengthening of a dominant position.
-In doing so, the FCO starts from the ARC’s rebuttable presumptions for single firm dominance (combined market share of at least 40 per cent, section 18(4) ARC) and collective dominance (three or less undertakings with a combined market share of at least 50 per cent, section 18(5) ARC, or five or less undertakings with a combined share of two-thirds, section 18(6) ARC).
-In case these thresholds are met, the assessment then shifts to a detailed analysis of the case-specific market structure characteristics, such as the number and strength of competitors, market entry barriers and the issue of countervailing buyer power.
+As at the EU level, the substantive test under the German merger control rules asks whether the notified transaction would lead to a significant impediment of effective competition.
+However, in practice, the FCO still focuses, at least as a first step, on the traditional dominance test and evaluates the creation or strengthening of a dominant position.
+In doing so, the FCO starts from the ARC’s rebuttable presumptions for single firm dominance (combined market share of at least 40 per cent (section 18(4) ARC)) and collective dominance (no more than three undertakings with a combined market share of at least 50 per cent (section 18(5) ARC) or no more than five undertakings with a combined share of two-thirds (section 18(6) ARC)).
+If these thresholds are met, the assessment then shifts to a detailed analysis of the case-specific market structure characteristics, such as the number and strength of competitors, market entry barriers and the issue of countervailing buyer power.
 Only if no dominance can be found does the FCO turn to assessing the possibility of a ‘gap case’, which may justify the prohibition of a transaction even in the absence of dominance.
-Throughout the process, third parties can make their views known by responding to information requests of the FCO or at their own initiative.
+Throughout the process, third parties can make their views known at their own initiative or by responding to information requests by the FCO.

-Unlike under EU law, in Germany remedies are only possible in Phase II proceedings since Phase I does not conclude with a formal decision that would allow the clearance to be made subject to conditions or obligations.
+Unlike under EU law, remedies are only possible in Phase II proceedings in Germany because Phase I does not conclude with a formal decision that would allow the clearance to be made subject to conditions or obligations.

-In May 2017, the FCO published an extensive guidance paper on remedies.
-For the first time, this paper summarises the FCO’s (and the German courts’) decisional practice in this area.
-Not surprisingly, it becomes apparent that the authority’s approach is to a considerable and increasing extent aligned with the approach of the European Commission.
+In 2017, the FCO published an extensive guidance paper summarising the FCO’s (and the German courts’) decisional practice on remedies.
+Not surprisingly, the authority’s approach is to a considerable and increasing extent aligned with the approach of the European Commission.
 For instance, the FCO generally prefers divestiture commitments over behavioural remedies and stresses that the latter must not result in the need for long-term monitoring by the authority.
-The FCO prefers conditions (such as upfront buyer conditions), which must be fulfilled for the clearance decision to become effective, over obligations, which only need to be complied with after the implementation of the transaction and, in the FCO’s view, may not provide the parties with sufficient incentives for speedy implementation.
-In case of major uncertainties regarding the availability of a suitable buyer for a divestiture business, the FCO may also resort to fix-it-first solutions, by which the parties commit to implementing the divestiture during the review period.
+The FCO prefers conditions (such as up-front buyer conditions), which must be fulfilled for the clearance decision to become effective, over obligations, which need to be complied with only after the implementation of the transaction and, in the FCO’s view, may not provide the parties with sufficient incentives for speedy implementation.
+If there are major uncertainties regarding the availability of a suitable buyer for a divestiture business, the FCO may also resort to fix-it-first solutions, by which the parties commit to implementing the divestiture during the review period.

-Finally, the FCO expresses concerns about ‘mix-and-match’ solutions where assets and personnel from different business divisions (and sometimes even from different parties) are bundled together in a divestiture package.
-However, the FCO’s approach is highly case-specific; under certain circumstances, it may suffice to dispose of shareholdings in, or cut contractual links with, other companies in order to alleviate competitive concerns.
+Finally, the FCO is reluctant to accept mix-and-match solutions, in which assets and personnel from different business divisions (and sometimes even from different parties) are bundled together in a divestiture package.
+However, the FCO’s approach is highly case-specific; under certain circumstances, it may suffice to dispose of shareholdings in, or cut contractual links with, other companies to alleviate competitive concerns.